Disaster prevention initiatives

 - Promote measures against earthquakes in the order of 1) human injury prevention, 2) area damage prevention, and 3) production measures

-- Prepare procedures and devise measures for disaster mitigation to the nine categories of natural disasters (earthquakes, tsunamis, typhoons, heavy rains, floods, lightning, landslide disasters, heavy snow, volcanic eruptions)
+- Prepare procedures and devise measures for disaster mitigation to the nine categories of natural disasters (earthquakes, tsunamis, typhoons, heavy rains, floods, lightning, landslide disasters, blizzards, volcanic eruptions)

 - Group companies disaster prevention management